jhudsl/tidyversecourse/docs/05-prediction.md

 ![](https://camo.githubusercontent.com/93949f44cb7234b321ee5851c00a6c508bfe6aa4/68747470733a2f2f646f63732e676f6f676c652e636f6d2f70726573656e746174696f6e2f642f3173446f6a6b5072593254355f71775432624c442d384452476355486965314e39493935653655324a696d632f6578706f72742f706e673f69643d3173446f6a6b5072593254355f71775432624c442d384452476355486965314e39493935653655324a696d63267061676569643d67336461343162643136615f305f343535)

-Using this function we can quickly get an idea about missingness, varaibility, central tendency, and shape, and outliers all at once.
+Using this function we can quickly get an idea about missingness, variability, central tendency, and shape, and outliers all at once.

 The output from `skim()` separately summarizes categorical and continuous variables.
 For continuous variables you get information about the mean and median (`p50`) column.
 You know what the range of the variable is (`p0` is the minimum value, `p100` is the maximum value for continuous variables).
 You also get a measure of variability with the standard deviation (`sd`).
 It even quantifies the number of missing values (missing) and shows you the distribution or shape of each variable (`hist`)!
 Potential outliers can also be identified from the hist column and the p100 and p0 columns.
 This function can be incredibly useful to get a quick snapshot of what's going on with your dataset.